dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

       MY_THROW(x) throw x ;
 #endif
 ```
+That is where we flip/flop between SEH and C++ unwinding.
 Lastly, there is always a function that does the raise, and does not return.
 A level of indirection to improve the change-ability of the design always exist:
 ```cpp
 [[noreturn]] inline void __cdecl
     error_throw (const constants::error_type code_)